Portable Truss Anchor

 The Portable Truss Anchor uses the overhead truss system in your building to create an OSHA compliant tie-off point for personnel working at heights.
-Unlike permanently attached fall protection systems, the Portable Truss Anchor is a cost effective alternative solution that installs in minutes.
+Unlike permanently attached fall protection anchor systems that require a SRL at each location, the Portable Truss Anchor is a cost effective alternative solution that installs in minutes–where and when you need it.

 Installing the Portable Truss Anchor Fall Protection System